Disney Plus: Everything you need to know

 Hamilton's accelerated streaming release follows Artemis Fowl, a sci-fi fantasy based on a popular series of young-adult books, which began streaming on Disney Plus in the middle of June.
 It was the first theatrical film that has been reimagined as a streaming exclusive to cope with coronavirus lockdowns.
 It had been scheduled to hit theaters May 29, but instead the company decided to release it as a Disney Plus original film.

 But don't get your hopes up that new Marvel movies or the live-action Mulan will reach Disney Plus this year.
-Generally, Disney isn't risking any of its mega-budget potential blockbusters with a streaming-only release -- yet.
-As of early May, Disney confirmed its July 24 rescheduled theatrical release for its Mulan remake, which is next up.
+Generally, Disney isn't risking any of its mega-budget potential blockbusters with a streaming-only release yet.
 Disney CEO Bob Chapek said the company is evaluating each movie on a case by case basis and may need to modify its plans if theaters remain closed -- or if theaters reopen too narrowly for a theatrical release to make enough money.

 However, "we very much believe in the value of the theatrical experience overall to launch blockbuster movies," he said.